Applications for the 2020-2021 Fellowship for Aspiring School Heads are now open through November 15, 2019.

 All participants at NAIS member schools are welcome to participate in the fellowship program.
 NAIS has an institutional commitment to the principles of diversity.
 In that spirit, NAIS does not discriminate in violation of the law on the basis of race, religion, creed, color, sexual orientation, age, physical challenge, nation of origin, gender, or any other characteristic.

 How Can I Apply?

-In addition to the online application, you will be required to send in:
+In addition to the online application, you will be required to upload or send in: